LAST UPDATED: October 15, 2019

 Q: How many electrical systems does an RV have?

-A: An RV typically has two electrical systems,12V and 120V.
-The 12V is powered by the battery or batteries and is used for starting the RV as well as other functions like the lights and refrigerator.
+An RV typically has two electrical systems,12V and 120V.
+The 12V is powered by a battery or batteries and is used for starting the RV as well as other functions like the lights and refrigerator.
 The 120V system hooks up to a generator or hookup plug and powers the TV and other electrical appliances.

 Q: Is it better to use a generator or solar panels?